 Todd Hall is the director of the David Worley Library and an instructor at Austin Graduate School of Theology.

 Todd entered full time ministry in the Spring of 1995 at the Mainland Church of Christ in Texas City, Texas.
 In 1996, he moved to Irving, Texas to pursue a certificate in Biblical Studies from the Center for Christian Education, still fully intending to stay in full time ministry.
-In the Fall of 1997, however, Todd developed a passion for academic study which has remained with him throughout his working life, and it then became clear to him that he should carry out his vocation in seminary work.
+In the Fall of 1997, however, Todd developed a passion for academic study which has remained with him throughout his working life.
+It became clear to him that he should carry out his vocation in seminary work.

-Following his study at the Center for Christian Education Todd completed his B.A. in Christian Studies from Austin Graduate School of Theology (Austin Grad),then called the Institute for Christian Studies in 1999.
+Following his study at the Center for Christian Education, Todd completed his B.A. in Christian Studies from Austin Graduate School of Theology (Austin Grad), at that time known as the Institute for Christian Studies in 1999.
 He then continued on for a M.A. in Theological Studies from Austin Grad in 2001.
 In 2008, Todd completed a M.S. in Library Science from the University of North Texas and began directing the Austin Grad library.
-He completed coursework toward a Ph.D. in education from Texas State University in Spring 2014, and he is currently working on his dissertation.
+He completed a Ph.D. in education from Texas State University in 2016.

-Todd regularly teaches the Research and Writing in Theology course at Austin Grad, and occasionally teaches courses in Bible.
+Todd regularly teaches the Research and Writing in Theology course at Austin Grad, and occasionally teaches courses in Bible, Christian education, and spiritual formation.
 His research interests in theology include spiritual formation, Christian pedagogy, and the history of seminaries.
 Todd’s dissertation, Oro, Ergo Sum: The Pedagogy of Spiritual Formation and Transformation among Protestant Seminarians in the United States: Toward a Post-Cartesian Framework, is an historical analysis of spiritual formation in Protestant seminaries and an empirical study of the experience of spiritual formation in seminary (and beyond) by several seminary graduates.